-Residency: Any person is eligible who, on the date of election, is a U.S. citizen of the age of 18 or over and a resident of the State and the territory encompassing the district for one year preceding the election.
+Qualifications: Any person is eligible who, on the date of election, is a U.S. citizen of the age of 18 or over, a registered voter, and a resident of the State and the territory encompassing the school district for one year preceding the election.
 (A member cannot serve as a school trustee or school treasurer.)

 Signatures: The candidate's petition for nomination must be signed by at least 50 qualified voters or 10% of the voters, whichever is less, residing within the district.

 Statement of Candidacy: The Statement of Candidacy is filed with nominating petitions.